haldai/paper-dl/README.md

 paper-dl -p proceeding -y year
 ```

-Option `-p proceeding` is required at any time (except with `-h` or `-V`).
+Option `-p proceeding` is required at any time (except with `-h`, `-V`).
 Currently it must take value from {nips, pmlr, jmlr}.

-Options `-v volume` and `-y year` are semi-required (except with `-h`, `-V`, `-c`), i.e., one and only one of them should be given.
+Options `-v volume` and `-y year` are semi-required (except with `-h`, `-V`), i.e., one and only one of them should be given.

-PMLR and JMLR can only be queried by volume.
+PMLR and JMLR can only be queried by volume number.
 NIPS can be queried by both, thus `paper-dl -p nips -v 1` is the same as `paper-dl -p nips -y 1988`.
 Note that the nips'1987 proceeding doesn't have a volume number, so it's encouraged to query by year.

 - With keywords and author